catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  after they have been migrated to another node has been discovered.
 The DHCP agent responds with a DHCPNAK message to instances trying to renew their leases after the agent has been migrated.
 The DHCPNAK message forces the instances to release the IP addresses assigned to them by the DHCP agent and re-negotiate the DHCP handshake process all over again.
-A keepalived master instance that receives a DHCPNAK message when attempting to renew the lease for the IP addresses on its primary interface would release all IP addresses including the virtual IP addresses associated with the interface, and this would not be noticed by the keepalived backup instance because the failure time is much shorter than the keepalived advertisement interval, thus leaving the virtual IP address unmanaged and unattached to any of the keepalived instances until the keepalived daemon on the master instance is restarted.
+A Keepalived master instance that receives a DHCPNAK message when attempting to renew the lease for the IP addresses on its primary interface would release all IP addresses including the virtual IP addresses associated with the interface, and this would not be noticed by the Keepalived backup instance because the failure time is much shorter than the Keepalived advertisement interval, thus leaving the virtual IP address unmanaged and unattached to any of the Keepalived instances until the Keepalived daemon on the master instance is restarted.

- While we work on getting this bug fixed, we would recommend that users create new keepalived instances and update existing keepalived instances to use fixed IP on their interfaces.
+ While we work on getting this bug fixed, we would recommend that users create new Keepalived instances and update existing Keepalived instances to use fixed IP on their interfaces.

 Allowed Address Pairs
 =====================